 Theologian Robert Fuller in his book Spiritual but not Religious: Understanding Unchurched America (2001), makes the following assertions:

 One particular artistic genre is uniquely placed to offer perspectives on spirituality ‘outside dominant religious institutions’ (4), and that genre is science fiction.
 Science fiction, as critic Damien Broderick has pointed out, is ‘that species of storytelling native to a culture undergoing the epistemic changes implicated in the rise [. . .] of technical-industrial modes of production’ (1995:155).
 In other words, science fiction speaks specifically to those across the globe who are experiencing dramatic social transformations due to the advances of technology.
-Science fiction additionally has a history of asking the ‘bigger’ questions, such as ‘how did we get here?’, ‘what does it mean to be a human being?’ and ‘what can we do to make the world a fairer place?, questions which a number of religious texts also explore.
+Science fiction additionally has a history of asking the ‘bigger’ questions, such as ‘how did we get here?’, ‘what does it mean to be a human being?’, ‘what can we do to make the world a fairer place?, and ‘is there more to reality than meets the eye?’, questions which a number of religious texts explore too.
 Writers such as Ursula Le Guin, Marge Piercy, Octavia Butler, Margaret Atwood, and Jeff VanderMeer draw on non-traditional modes of spiritual expression in order to advance warnings about environmental damage and social injustice.
 They and a range of other contemporary sf writers and film-makers focus our attention on issues of race, class, gender, sexual identity and dis/ability, creating parallels between our treatment of difference and our treatment of non-humans and the natural environment.
+They encourage us to extend our imaginations beyond the limiting paradigms of what is commonly understood to be ‘reality’, encouraging us to reflect on the malleability of time, the many-layered nature of consciousness, and humanity’s potential to experience deep internal (and external) transformations.
 In so doing, they express spiritual desires for alternative futures.

 Broderick, D. (1995).
 Reading by Starlight: Postmodern Science Fiction.
 New York: Routledge.